soukoku/ntwain/README.md

 * All lower-level TWAIN APIs are public instead of hidden away.

-* `TwainAppSession` longer hosts its own internal message pump.
-Apps will need to hook into their UI message loop on Windows (supports Winform and WPF at the moment).

 ## Using the lib

 Before using this lib, you are required to be reasonably